 Did you know

-- TriviaBecause of his character's severe weight, Brendan Fraser had to don a heavy prosthetic suit for the role that he wore for hours.
-He told members of the media in attendance at the Venice International Film Festival (via Variety), "I developed muscles I did not know I had.
-I even felt a sense of vertigo at the end of the day when all the appliances were removed; it was like stepping off the dock onto a boat in Venice.
-That [sense of] undulating.
+- TriviaFor the role, Brendan Fraser had to don a heavy prosthetic suit that he wore for hours.
+According to a piece in "Variety", he told members of the media in attendance at the Venice International Film Festival, "I developed muscles I did not know I had.
+I even felt a sense of vertigo at the end of the day when all the appliances were removed.
+It was like stepping off the dock onto a boat in Venice, that undulating.
 It gave me appreciation for those whose bodies are similar.
 You need to be an incredibly strong person, mentally and physically, to inhabit that physical being."

 - ConnectionsFeatured in Projector @ LFF: The Whale (2022)